As I mentioned in my last post, all you really need to Bullet Journal is a notebook and a pen (or pencil).

 Tape Runner: I have used many different brands, all with great success.
 I usually just grab whichever one is closest, having started with spares I kept in my scrapbooking basket.
 These are handy for things you want to print out and insert into your Bullet Journal.
 I use mine for the monthly calendar pages I keep track of my coursework for college on.

-Mini Scissors: These are from Martha Stewart, whose line has been discontinued, but you can still purchase this item on Amazon.
+Mini Scissors: These are from Martha Stewart, whose line has been discontinued.
 Any small scissor will do.
 I like that the tip has a cover, which keeps them sharp, and protects my hand and my pouch.

 Mini Stapler: Why do you need a stapler when you have a tape runner you ask?
 Sometimes one is better than the other.